miatrinity/canny-code-blog/src/_posts/test.md

   - And this is a subsection
   - You should definitely check out this part
   - Wow!
 Lotz of goodies here!
   - How about this?
 Cats chewing on green sausages.
 Yack!
+tags:
+  - Javascript
+  - Ruby
+  - GitHub
+  - Creative Coding
+  - Burnout
+  - Thiking Proc
+  - Chewing Habs
+  - WTF is This ShiT??!$*
 ---

 <div>